University of Texas Southwestern Medical Center

 5323 Harry Hines Blvd.

 We provide access to several high-throughput microscopes for UT Southwestern and external researchers.
 WBMF houses two TissueVision TissueCyte 1000 instruments for the purpose of generating high-resolution, 3D renderings of entire rodent brains as well as two slide scanning microscopes (Hamamatsu Nanozoomer and Zeiss Axioscan.Z1) for the purpose of creating digital images of whole slides.
+We have dedicated computational science staff to perform automated quantitative image analysis at the whole brain or whole slide level.
 We also offer cryosectioning, general histological staining such as H&E, cresyl violet, or Luxol Fast Blue, and immunostaining.

 Services are offerred outside of University of Texas Southwestern Medical Center